MatanelWeizman-healthy/tokenizerAssignment/README.md

 ### Tokenizer's modes

 There are several modes in which the tokenizer can be run:
-* **cacheMode** - boolean (true as default),  When true the output will be stored as a cahche for a time as defined in the configuration file (10 seconds by default).
+* **cacheMode** - boolean (true as default),  When true the output will be stored as a cache for a time as defined in the configuration file (10 seconds by default).
 When the output is retrieved from the cache there will be an indication of this in the console.

 * **streamMode** - boolean (true as default).
 When true he processing will be done using streams